 - Codeine Linctus BP 5 mL to 10 mL (15 mg to 30 mg) three to four times a day.

 - Codeine phosphate tablets 30 mg to 60 mg every 4 hours.

-Some cough remedies also contain substances known as sympathomimetics such as pseudoephedrine.
+Some cough remedies also contain substances known as sympathomimetics, such as pseudoephedrine.
 Pseudoephedrine is the only decongestant used in OTC products.
-These relax the airways and produce decongestant effects.
-They are also useful in patients suffering from both blocked nose as well as a cough.
+These OTC cough remedies relax the airways and produce decongestant effects.
+They are also useful in patients suffering from both a blocked nose as well as a cough.

-In some cases, antihistamines such as diphenhydramine are advised, which may aid sleep if taken at bedtime.
-Because these cause drowsiness, they should not be taken while driving or performing skilled tasks.
+In some cases, antihistamines such as Diphenhydramine are advised, which may aid sleep if taken at bedtime.
+Because these antihistamines cause drowsiness, they should not be taken while driving or performing skilled tasks.
 They are known to reduce the cough reflex.